cjddatainstitute/data-institute-2026/README.md

   <li>Start thinking what you'd like to present on Friday (we'll have class time to work on it on Thursday).</li>
   <li>See if you can write yourself any other functions.
 It'll help you gear up for tomorrow.</li>
 </ul>

+## Day 7
+Tuesday, July 14

+### Web Scraping, Continued

+**In-Class Demos**
+- Even more web scraping!

+**Homework**

+* **Continue thinking about your presentation** - Some starter thoughts:
+	* General: What did you learn?
+What can you do now that you could not do 2 weeks ago?
+What were the biggest challenges/setbacks/frustrations you faced?
+The biggest surprises/succeses/most awesome things you accomplished?
+	* What would you like to present? a portfolio, a dataset you analyzed, a data visualization you created?
+What are you proud of?
+What are the next steps you want to take?
+What are your ultimate goals for your work with data, design and/or code?
+ 		* If you would like to make a portfolio, [here's a handy guide from Lena](http://lenagroeger.com/makeawebsite/)!

 ## Day 8
 Wednesday, July 15